qw1980qw/xm-pro/FAQ.md

 ## Bluetooth
 <b>Q: Bluetooth not working after long sleep or hard restart</b>

 A: Native Intel Bluetooth is [not working well](https://github.com/daliansky/XiaoMi-Pro/issues/50) in macOS.
 You can disable it, use a USB BT dongle, or solder D+ and D- wires to the WLAN_LTE slot.
+See [[Work Around with Bluetooth]].

 ## Boot
 <b>Q: Device is locked by `Find My Mac`</b>